 Hundreds of stories surface on the internet daily about people getting electric shocks.
 In some cases, the effects are only minor inconveniences to the subject, but in most of them – the victim suffers significant consequences.

-Therefore, it is crucial to ensure that electrical safety in any place is never compromised.
+Therefore, it is crucial to ensure that electrical safety in any place is never compromised and you stay on top of new electrical laws.
 Whether it is your house, your office, or any other property – as long as people or animals use it, the place should be well maintained.